-North America's agricultural equipment market is expected to register a CAGR of about 5.1% over 2020-2025.
+North America's agricultural equipment market is expected to register a CAGR of about 4.0% over 2021-2026.
 Tractor sales in North America is a mix of lower and middle HP categories mainly dominated by two-wheel drive tractors.
-In 2020, approximately 40 per cent of the tractors sold were below 30 HP segment, with tractors above-130 HP contributing only 9 per cent of the North American tractor sales market.
-During 2016-20, growth of <70 HP tractor sales units was higher as compared to other segments.
+In 2021, approximately 40 per cent of the tractors sold were below 30 HP segment, with tractors above-130 HP contributing only 9 per cent of the North American tractor sales market.
+During 2016-21, growth of <70 HP tractor sales units was higher as compared to other segments.

-North America Tractors Production - Market Segmentation in CY 2020 (225 thousand units)
+North America Tractors Production - Market Segmentation (2021)

 USDA distinguishes between family farms-operations where the majority of the business is owned by an operator and individuals related to the operator-and nonfamily farms where an operator and persons related to the operator do not own a majority of the business.
 Family farms account for more than 97% of all U.S. farms.
-These farms has been driving the market for below 40 HP segment.
+These farms have been driving the market for below 40 HP segment.
 In contrast, the large-farm owners are involved in the cultivation of commodity crops.
 These farmers are mainly buyers of above-100 HP tractors and 4WD tractors.